collocations.org

 1. make sth begin to burn

-VERB + LIGHT
+VERB + light

-attempt to, try to | pause to, stop to
+attempt to, try to

 She paused to light another cigarette.

-2. (often ‘be lit’) give light to sth
+2. (often be lit) give light to sth

 well

-a brightly lit room
+a well-lit room

-badly, dimly, poorly
+badly, barely, dimly, faintly, poorly

 a dimly lit street